-Derivations of these images did not gain notoriety until February 19th, 2012, when Tumblr user i-am-oregonianposted a version featuring Jafar from the 1992 Disney feature film Aladdin.
+Derivations of these images did not gain notoriety until February 19th, 2012, when Redditor crawsome posted a version featuring Jafar from the 1992 Disney feature film Aladdin to the /r/funny subreddit.
+Prior to being archived, the post received over 3,100 up votes and 20 comments.
+The same day, Tumblr user i-am-oregonian reposted the image macro.
 By April 2012, the post had received more than 65,600 notes.
 The Jafar instance was reposted on several humor sites including LOLROFLMAO, FunnyJunkand College Humor.
 More instances can be found on Tumblr under the tags “celebrity pun” or “name puns.”
 Humor blog Slacktory regularly posts these image macros under the tag “Visual Puns.”
 Between September and December, collections of celebrity name pun image macros were featured on Smosh, Bored Panda, Pop Hangover and List25.
 In December 2012, the subreddit /r/NamePuns was created to be a hub site for these image macros.
 Additionally, the Twitter feed @CelebNamePuns launched that month, gaining nearly 3000 followers as of February 2013.

 Related: Visual Puns